fastplotlib/fastplotlib-fens2024/README.md

 See the `fastplotlib` repo for [installation](https://github.com/kushalkolar/fastplotlib#installation).

-In order to run the notebooks you will need to have `imageio`.
-This is not a dependency of `fastplotlib`, but is being used in these demos.
+In order to run the notebooks you will need to have `imageio` and `scikit-image`.
+These are not dependencies of `fastplotlib`, but are being used in these demos.

 ### Install using pip
 ```
 # you will need to install imageio
 pip install imageio

+# you will need to install scikit-image
+pip install scikit-image

 # optional, you'll need C compilers
 pip install simplejpeg